Within This Page

 Progressive collapse is loosely defined as a situation where a localized failure of a primary structural element leads to the collapse of adjacent structural elements, which propagates to disproportionate collapse of the structure.
 ASCE 7 states "Progressive collapse is defined as the spread of an initial local failure from element to element, eventually resulting in the collapse of an entire structure or disproportionately large part of it."
 The initial failure or damage could be from a number of different causes, which might include natural or man-made hazards.
 The phenomenon is applicable to structure of any appreciable size and type of construction.
 Concern is greatest for taller structures, as the propagation mechanism is typically vertical.

 Design guidelines for the prevention of progressive collapse typically take a threat-independent approach that, regardless of initial cause, is intended to develop inherent robustness and continuity in the structure to resist and arrest propagation of failure.
 For example, design of a structural frame to resist propagation of damage after loss of a primary vertical-load-carrying element (such as a load-bearing wall or column) is a typical threat-independent approach to providing this resistance.
 This approach assumes complete damage of the structural element being considered and enhances the structure to prevent disproportionate spread of damage.
 By assuming loss of single vertical-load-carrying elements at key locations in the structure, the designer can reduce the potential for progressive collapse, should an initiating event occur.
-Design approaches and requirements are presented by the Department of Defense (UFC 4-023-03 Design of Buildings to Resist Progressive Collapse) and the General Services Administration (Progressive Collapse Analysis and Design Guidelines for New Federal Office Buildings and Major Modernization Projects).
+Design approaches and requirements are presented by the Department of Defense (UFC 4-023-03 Design of Buildings to Resist Progressive Collapse) and the General Services Administration (2013 Alternative Path Analysis & Design Guidelines for Progressive Collapse Resistance).
 Each of these guidelines provides methods for analysis and measures of acceptability to meet each specific criterion.
 These Progressive Collapse guidelines (GSA and UFC) are currently the most complete sets of criteria in terms of providing usable guidance to the designer.

 Crash Rated Barriers and Applicable Standards

-The governing crash testing standard used for evaluating barrier systems is ASTM F 2656-07, "Standard Test Method for Vehicle Crash Testing of Perimeter Barriers."
-This standard replaced the DoS Diplomatic Security standard SD-STD-02.01, Revision A. ASTM F 2656 includes "Impact Condition Designations" or "Crash Ratings" for various test vehicles (ex. small passenger cars, pick-up trucks, medium-duty trucks and heavy goods vehicles) traveling from 40-60 mph.
+The governing crash testing standard used for evaluating barrier systems is ASTM F2656/F2656M, "Standard Test Method for Crash Testing of Vehicle Security Barriers."
+This standard replaced the DoS Diplomatic Security standard SD-STD-02.01, Revision A. ASTM F2656/F2656M includes "Impact Condition Designations" or "Crash Ratings" for various test vehicles (ex. small passenger cars, pick-up trucks, medium-duty trucks and heavy goods vehicles) traveling from 40–60 mph.
 An example impact condition designation is a H50 which designates a "heavy goods vehicle" traveling at 50 mph.
-Similar C-, PU-, and M-ratings are provided for the other test vehicle types.
+Similar C–, PU–, and M–ratings are provided for the other test vehicle types.

 Integrating Security and Historic Preservation